WycliffeAssociates/btt-writer-docs/docs/tTranslate.rst

 *	Translate everything that is in the source text language.

-*	Do not add anything that that is not necessary for comprehension.
+*	Do not add anything that is not necessary for comprehension.

 * Always do your translation according to the Translation Guidelines (see https://read.bibletranslationtools.org/u/WycliffeAssociates/en_tm/dc23f839f6/#translation-guidelines).